-Let The Welter Appraisal Group help you determine if you can get rid of your PMI
+The Welter Appraisal Group can help you remove your Private Mortgage Insurance

-A 20% down payment is typically the standard when getting a mortgage.
-Considering the risk for the lender is often only the difference between the home value and the amount remaining on the loan, the 20% provides a nice cushion against the costs of foreclosure, selling the home again, and typical value changeson the chance that a borrower doesn't pay.
+It's typically known that a 20% down payment is accepted when getting a mortgage.
+Considering the liability for the lender is usually only the difference between the home value and the amount outstanding on the loan, the 20% adds a nice cushion against the expenses of foreclosure, reselling the home, and regular value variationsin the event a borrower is unable to pay.

-During the recent mortgage upturn of the mid 2000s, it became customary to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
-How does a lender endure the additional risk of the low down payment?
+Lenders were taking down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+How does a lender manage the added risk of the low down payment?
 The answer is Private Mortgage Insurance or PMI.
-This supplementary policy takes care of the lender if a borrower doesn't pay on the loan and the worth of the property is lower than what the borrower still owes on the loan.
+This supplementary policy protects the lender in the event a borrower doesn't pay on the loan and the market price of the home is less than the balance of the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Keen homeowners can get off the hook a little early.
-The law designates that, upon request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.
+The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Wise homeowners can get off the hook sooner than expected.
+The law designates that, at the request of the homeowner, the PMI must be dropped when the principal amount reaches only 80 percent.

-Since it can take many years to get to the point where the principal is just 20% of the original amount of the loan, it's necessary to know how your home has grown in value.
-After all, all of the appreciation you've obtained over the years counts towards dismissing PMI.
-So why should you pay it after the balance of your loan has dropped below the 80% threshold?
-Despite the fact that nationwide trends predict declining home values, realize that real estate is local.
-Your neighborhood might not be adhering to the national trends and/or your home might have secured equity before things cooled off.
+Because it can take countless years to get to the point where the principal is just 20% of the original loan amount, it's necessary to know how your home has increased in value.
+After all, any appreciation you've acquired over time counts towards removing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood may not be adopting the national trends and/or your home may have secured equity before things settled down, so even when nationwide trends indicate plummeting home values, you should realize that real estate is local.

-The hardest thing for many homeowners to know is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can surely help.
-It's an appraiser's job to recognize the market dynamics of their area.
-At The Welter Appraisal Group, we know when property values have risen or declined.
-We're experts at pinpointing value trends in Oakhurst, Monmouth County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will most often cancel the PMI with little effort.
-At that time, the homeowner can relish the savings from that point on.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
+As appraisers, it's our job to understand the market dynamics of our area.
+At The Welter Appraisal Group, we're experts at analyzing value trends in Oakhurst, Monmouth County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will often drop the PMI with little trouble.
+At which time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: